Hoyasumii/bee-movie/README.md

 I can't.
 I'll pick you up.
 Looking sharp.
-Use the stairs, Your father paid good mo
+Use the stairs, Your father paid good mon